validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ### Components deployed

 - **Hugging Face Text Generation Inference Server:** The pattern deploys a Hugging Face TGIS server.
 The server deploys `mistral-community/Mistral-7B-v0.2` model.
 The server will require a GPU node.
-- **EDB (PGVECTOR) / Redis Server:** A Vector Database server is deployed to store vector embeddings created from Red Hat product documentation.
+- **EDB Postgres for Kubernetes / Redis Server:** A Vector Database server is deployed to store vector embeddings created from Red Hat product documentation
 - **Populate VectorDb Job:** The job creates the embeddings and populates the vector database.
 - **LLM Application:** This is a Chatbot application that can generate a project proposal by augmenting the LLM with the Red Hat product documentation stored in vector db.
 - **Prometheus:** Deploys a prometheus instance to store the various metrics from the LLM application and TGIS server.